Skip To Main Content

 Above and Beyond Learning

-In 2023-2024, Rockwood offered 33 different AP courses.
-More than 1,900 Rockwood students took at least one AP exam.
-Rockwood students took a total of 4,310 AP exams, and 87 percent of Rockwood students who took an AP exam earned a score of 3 or higher (out of 5).
-A total of 895 students also earned an AP award during Spring 2024 testing.
-All four Rockwood high schools are among more than 5,000 schools in the US and Canada that earned 2024 AP School Honor Roll recognition.
-Only 32 percent of all eligible schools earned a place on this year's honor roll.
+In 2024-2025, Rockwood offered 37 different AP courses.
+More than 2,000 Rockwood students took at least one AP exam.
+Rockwood students took a total of 4,502 AP exams, and 91 percent of Rockwood students who took an AP exam earned a score of 3 or higher (out of 5).
+Rockwood students earned 1,028 AP awards during Spring 2025 testing.

-For the fifth straight year, all four Rockwood high schools earned the Distinguished School designation from Project Lead the Way (PLTW).
-They are among 291 schools from around the nation and 26 from Missouri to be named a Distinguished School, a designation that recognizes schools that are committed to increasing student access, engagement and achievement in PLTW courses.
-Rockwood offers an assortment of biomedical science and pre-engineering courses that align with PLTW standards, providing transformative learning experiences for students and teachers through courses that cultivate an engaging, hands-on classroom environment in STEM (science, technology, engineering and mathematics) subjects.
+Rockwood offers an assortment of biomedical science and pre-engineering courses that align with Project Lead the Way standards, providing transformative learning experiences for students and teachers through courses that cultivate an engaging, hands-on classroom environment in STEM (science, technology, engineering and mathematics) subjects.

 Each year, Rockwood high school seniors earn their associate degree at the same time as their high school diploma through the Early College Partnership, a joint venture between Rockwood and St. Louis Community College.
 Students enter the two-year program before their junior year of high school and take dual-enrollment courses in order to earn their associate degree and get an early start on their future.